lorispuchol/rainfall/README.md

 - `file`: Determines the type of an object file.
 - `hexdump`: Displays the contents of an object file in hexadecimal format.
 - `xxd`: A hexdump utility that can output hexdumps in a variety of formats.
+- `pwntools`: A CTF framework and exploit development library.

 ### Hints: